Monitoring IBM Middleware

 Type the following command:

-oc edit deployment qotd-engraving -n qotd --kubeconfig kubeconfig-apps
+kubectl edit deployment qotd-engraving -n qotd

 This will open a "vi" session.
 Scroll down within the file to line 48.
 You should see 3 lines of text like the following: